Mickey Bergman: Venezuela

 Bergman has been an advocate for the release of several Americans detained in Venezuela.
 In 2020, Richardson made a trip to Venezuela to personally appeal to President Nicolás Maduro for the release of American detainees.
 One release came in March 2022, when Gustavo Cárdenas of the Citgo Six was released, a result attributed in part to the efforts of Richardson and Bergman.
 Bergman and Richardson continued in their efforts to secure the release of other Americans detained in Venezuela, successfully achieving the release of the remainder of the Citgo Six in October 2022.
 They continued their advocacy, contributing to a broader exchange that led to the release of ten Americans, including Savoi Wright and Eyvin Hernandez, in December 2023.

 Writings and commentary

 Bergman has published numerous articles, interviews, and opinion pieces on hostage negotiations and international diplomacy.
 He is regularly quoted as a subject matter expert in these areas and frequently appears in television interviews.
 In 2024 Bergman wrote In the Shadows: True Stories of High-Stakes Negotiations to Free Americans Captured Abroad with Ellis Henican.
-The memoir details Bergman's role in high-stakes hostage negotiations, providing an insider's perspective on the efforts to secure the release of Americans held captive overseas.
+The memoir details Bergman's role in hostage negotiations.